 Sync server needs to be running and connected to the internet in order to operate and upload/download transactions for its respective system.
 If you are not running sync server or if you are not connected to the internet then it will simply catch up on all changes the next time it's able to run successfully.

 Important: PPS Sync Server uses a transaction database and will only be able to upload changes from a system once.
 As such, it cannot be used or relied upon to backup or restore your PPS systems.

 Using PPS Sync Server

 PPS Sync Server can only be run from one machine per PPS system.
 Running PPS from more than one location can cause splits in your PPS data and even data loss.
 To prevent these issues sync server is locked to a single machine and you will be unable to run it from anywhere else.

 If you're moving PPS Sync Server and/or your PPS database then you'll need to contact our support team to have sync server unlocked so that it can run from the new location.
 Find details of this here.

-In most cases PPS Local users will find that Sync Server runs from their main database location, though some users opt to host it on a workstation machine making it more readily accessible.
-See further on in the guide for details on running PPS Sync Server on a machine other to that which host your main PPS database.
+In most cases, PPS Local users will find that Sync Server runs from their main database location, though some users opt to host it on a workstation machine making it more readily accessible.
+See further on in the guide for details on running PPS Sync Server on a machine other than that which host your main PPS database.